ParallelMaths/parallel/pages/10-23-chess-in-church.md

 Then, `∠QOR = α + α + (130° – α) + (130° – α)`.

-But, `260° = 100°` (if we measure it in the direction).
+But, if the reflex angle is `260°`, the obtuse angle must be `100°`.
 :::

 ## 4. I’m not a robot

-This is an interesting video by Tom Scott all about how computers can work out who is human who is a robot (or internet bot).
+This is an interesting video by Tom Scott all about how computers can work out who is human and who is a robot (or internet bot).

 @[youtube](o1zNIm8GVPY?end=310&rel=0)